The fruit and vegetable sector in the EU - a statistical overview

 - Horticulture specialisation includes the production of flowers and ornamental plants besides edible vegetables

 - At the level of the EU, the impact of subsidies on the basic price values of fresh fruit and vegetables production was the equivalent of 0.83 % and 0.25 % respectively.

 - Dessert apples, i.e. apples for fresh consumption.
 Thus, apples for processing are not included.

 - The HS nomenclature in use for trade statistics groups strawberries among berries and melon & water melon together with papayas.
 Both aggregates are then nested in the higher level aggregate "Edible fruit and nuts; peel of citrus fruit or melon".

 - Other vegetables, fresh or chilled (excl. potatoes, tomatoes, alliaceous vegetables (onions and garlic), edible brassicas, lettuce "Lactuca sativa" and chicory "Cichorium spp.", carrots, turnips, salad beetroot, salsify, celeriac, radishes and similar edible roots, cucumbers and gherkins, and leguminous vegetables).
-This means that, among others, the following crops are included: asparagus, aubergines, peppers, courgettes, spinach, etc.
+This means that, among others, the following crops are included: asparagus, artichokes, aubergines, peppers, courgettes, spinach, etc.